 Insurance for carers

-We provide cover for self-employed carers, individuals employing their own carers, and organisations that arrange care, with cover for public liability, personal accident, loss or damage to property, and more.
+We provide cover for self-employed carers, individuals employing their own carers, and organisations that arrange care, with cover for public liability, personal accidents, loss or damage to property, and more.

 At Surewise.com, protecting our customers is our core mission.
 That’s why we provide Carers Insurance to cover you against the risks you may face in your workplace.